Last Updated on

-Although shame and contempt have similar patterns of activation, contempt stimulates far less activation in the chest.
+Although shame and contempt have similar patterns of activation, contempt stimulates less activation in the chest.
 This may be because the focus of contempt is outside of the self and the judgment of others.
 Shame, on the other hand, focuses on a sense of personal failure and judgment of yourself for causing this to happen.

-The depression of activity in the extremities is also far more pronounced in shame.
+The depression of activity in the extremities is very pronounced in shame.
 Perhaps this is because the body withdraws resources into itself in a fight-or-flight response.

-Anxiety, which is a form of long-term, low-grade stress, activates the chest intensely.
-People who experience anxiety attacks frequently report tightness and pain in the chest.
-These feelings might correspond to the strain the heart and lungs feel as they struggle to deliver oxygen to the body under conditions of extended fear.
+These feelings might correspond to the strain the heart and lungs feel as they struggle to deliver oxygen to a body under conditions of extended fear.

 How Can We Explain This Mind-Body Integration?

-The connection between our minds and our bodies is something we can instinctively feel, but how much attention do you pay to your bodily sensations from moment to moment?
+The connection between our minds and our bodies is something we instinctively feel, but how much attention do we pay to your bodily sensations each moment?

-To truly understand our own emotional lives and those of the people around us, we need a level of awareness.
-This awareness is achieved through the practice of mindfulness and the development of body intelligence.
+To understand our own emotional lives and those of the people around us, we need a deeper awareness, achieved through the practice of mindfulness and the development of body intelligence.

-Taking a moment to acknowledge and become mindful of how you physically feel right now, as well as your next emotional flood of joy, sorrow, and calm can help to put you more in touch with each of those aspects of your being, giving you a better understanding of yourself as an integrated whole.
+Take a moment to acknowledge how you physically feel right now, as well as your next emotional flood of joy, sorrow, and calm.
+Over time, this can help you feel more in touch with these aspects of existing, and providing you with a rich understanding of your whole mind and body connection.

-Body intelligence is a psychological method that stresses the importance of awareness of body sensations in order to improve your health by tuning into the internal cues that your body is telling you.
+Body intelligence is a psychological method that highlights the importance of recognizing body sensations as a way to improve our health.

 The In’s and Out’s of Body Intelligence

 What to know more about the details of body intelligence?
-Take a listen to this podcast from Live Happy which explains it’s details and benefits of listening to the physical sensations of our body.
+Take a listen to this podcast from Live Happy.
+It explains the details and benefits of listening to the physical sensations of our body.

-Duperly et al. (2008) undertook a study of the impact of a positive attitude for medical students and found that maintaining a positive attitude to their own health habits was crucial in their preventative counselling.
+Duperly et al. (2008) found that, for medical students, maintaining a positive attitude was crucial in their preventative health measures.

-The students with a positive attitude were more positive about people receiving preventive counselling, and combating disorders before they took hold.
-This example of positive attitude and disease prevention is a key example of how your attitude can shape other aspects of your life, and positively impact your health.
+Students with a positive attitude accepted preventive counseling better before stress or disorders became all-consuming.
+This example of disease prevention is a key example of how attitude shapes other aspects of life and impacts health.

-Feeling sceptical?
-Here is a fascinating interview where infamous realist Richard Dawkins, questions alternative medicine guru Deepak Chopra on Body Intelligence, Quantum Healing and the impact of subjectivity on health:
+Here is a fascinating interview where realist Richard Dawkins questions alternative medicine guru Deepak Chopra on Body Intelligence, Quantum Healing and the Impact of Subjectivity with health:

-So how do we begin to influence this often unconscious dynamic between our thoughts, emotions and physical sensations?
+So how do we influence this unconscious dynamic between our thoughts, emotions and physical sensations?

-Below is a comprehensive list of techniques which help to build body intelligence, train our attention and increase body awareness for greater physical and mental health.
+Below is a comprehensive list of techniques that help to build body intelligence, tune our attention, and increase body awareness for greater physical and mental health.